gitlisted/sitepack/README.md

 USAGE

-1) put sitepack.php in the root of your site (777 needed)
+1) Put sitepack.php in the root of your site (777 needed)

-2) run sitepack.php (via browser or command-line: php sitepack.php)
+2) Run sitepack.php via browser or command-line: php sitepack.php

-3) you can use resulting script (sitepack_extract.php) for self-extracting your site on another place.
+3) You can use the resulting script in the previous step (sitepack_extract.php) to extract the site elsewhere.